 ;"B2BAcceleratorWebsite";"B2B Accelerator Website";"B2B Accelerator Website";"B2B Accelerator Website";"B2B Accelerator Website";CMSSite;

-This feature is underdocumented and barely used in the OOTB hybris extensions.
+This feature is underdocumented and barely used in the OOTB Hybris extensions.
 However, it looks very interesting.
-You can change a look of the components based on the product this component operates.
-The following screencast demonstrates how it works: In the video I open two same-typed product one after another and you will see that some fields are not displayed.
+You can change the look of components based on the product the component operates on.
+The following screencast demonstrates how it works:

 Configuration file syntax

-All configuration files are XMLs.
-They refer to XML XSD that is also available in the same directory where XMLs are.
-All XML files have one of the following root elements (see a right column ib the table below): 2016-12-02_02h36_07.png It is overkill to list here all syntax rules for all these tags.
+It would be overkill to list all syntax rules for all these tags here.
 You can use *.xsd files located in the same directory (resources/-config/).
 They contain all tags and attributes for all listed types of configuration.

 Lookup chain